 Social policy analysis

-UNICEF’s social policy analysis engages with senior decision makers and researchers to explore the causes and consequences of child poverty and deprivation.
-For example, a major study with the Thailand Development Research Institute over the last three years has resulted in the creation of a Child Deprivation Index.
+UNICEF’s social policy analysis is carried out through engaging with senior decision makers and researchers to explore the causes and consequences of child poverty and deprivation.
+For example, a major study with the Thailand Development Research Institute resulted in the creation of a Child Deprivation Index.
 This index measures the multi-dimensional nature of child poverty in Thailand and shows that a significant number of children suffer multiple deprivations in health, nutrition and education.
 This analysis has important implications for policy development and greater efforts towards ensuring services reach these children more effectively.

 As part of an international research programme examining child poverty, UNICEF also supported Child Wellbeing in Thailand, a study that looked at the causes of the persistent inequality in children’s rights in Thailand, and potential policy responses through strengthening service delivery and quality.